Last Updated: Nov 02, 2021

-UsenetLink is a new USENET access provider.
-They have 2000 days of retention, a simple pricing model but rates that are a bit higher than many providers.
+UsenetLink is a new USENET service provider.
+They have 4000 days of retention, a simple pricing model but rates that are a bit higher than many providers.
 They offer a 24-hour free trial that you can take advantage of by signing up at their site.
 The company states that their vision is to provide a USENET service that eliminates the need to have a backup account.

-UsenetLink is a bit pricier than many other USENET providers.
+UsenetLink is a bit pricier than many other USENET service providers.
 All UsenetLink packages come with unlimited access and thirty connections.
-The difference between one plan and the next isn’t in terms of the service you get.
+The difference between one plan and the next isn ’t in terms of the service you get.
 Longer commitments net you lower prices.

 - One month for $15